ajurasz/ajurasz.github.io/_posts/2017-05-28-kotlin-aws-lambda-serverless.md

 ## Testing

 With good encapsulation, you can test a lot.
 In my case, I only was not able to test Rekognition and DynamoDB services so had to use mocks.
-Recently (again, thank you Twitter) I found that [allegro tech tema](https://github.com/allegro) open sourced [embedded ElasticSearch](https://github.com/allegro/embedded-elasticsearch) to make unit and integration testing easier and more reliable.
+Recently (again, thank you Twitter) I found that [allegro tech team](https://github.com/allegro) open sourced [embedded-elasticsearch](https://github.com/allegro/embedded-elasticsearch) to make unit and integration testing easier and more reliable.

 ## Deployment
 This can obviously be a part of CI/CD pipeline as when everything is ready you need to execute just two commands